cvat-ai/cvat/README.md

       device: /mnt/share
       o: bind
 ```
 You can change the share device path to your actual share.
-For user convenience we have defined the enviroment variable $CVAT_SHARE_URL.
+For user convenience we have defined the environment variable $CVAT_SHARE_URL.
 This variable contains a text (url for example) which will be being shown in the client-share browser.

 ## Questions